wacncontent/CustomizeTool/removeCommentOutput2/articles/mobile-services/mobile-services-android-how-to-use-client-library.md

 ##<a name="authentication"></a>How to: Authenticate users

-Mobile Services supports authenticating and authorizing app users using a variety of external identity providers: Facebook, Google, Microsoft Account, Twitter, and Azure Active Directory.
+Mobile Services supports authenticating and authorizing app users using a variety of external identity providers: Microsoft Account, and Azure Active Directory.
 You can set permissions on tables to restrict access for specific operations to only authenticated users.
 You can also use the identity of authenticated users to implement authorization rules in your backend.
 For more information, see [Get started with authentication](/documentation/articles/mobile-services-android-get-started-users/).

 Two authentication flows are supported: a *server* flow and a *client* flow.
 The server flow provides the simplest authentication experience, as it relies on the provider's web authentication interface.
 The client flow allows for deeper integration with device-specific capabilities such as single-sign-on as it relies on provider-specific device-specific SDKs.